 Graphical indexes of ENCs

-The system be capable of displaying a graphical index of ENCs by maximum display scale.
+The system must be capable of displaying a graphical index of (installed?)
+ENCs by optimum display scale.

-Without cursor enquiry of the chart area it will not always be clear what maximumDisplayScale applies to a given part of a mixed source display.
-Display of S-101 requires a graphical index of the maximumDisplayScale of the data to clarify the situation.
-A graphical index of available S-101 data should be shown on demand.
+Without cursor enquiry of the chart area it will not always be clear what optimumDisplayScale applies to a given part of a mixed source display.
+Display of S-101 requires a graphical index of the optimumDisplayScale of the data to clarify the situation.
+A graphical index of available S-101 data must be shown on demand.

-The system should clearly indicate the product for which the graphical index is displayed.
+The system must clearly indicate the product for which the graphical index is displayed.
 This may be done by any suitable means, such as displaying the product (for example, “ENC Index” or other suitable terminology) in a transparent box in the corner of the display, or in a message area off the chart display area.
 This requirement applies even if the system is capable only of displaying a graphical index of ENCs.

-Since the HO will not issue a data coverage diagram, the ECDIS should compile a graphical index of the HO ENC data available, classified by maximumDisplayScale, and make it available to the mariner.

-Only datasets actually installed on the system can be included in the graphical index.
-Discovery metadata from Exchange Catalogue files in Exchange Sets, or compilations derived from such Exchange Catalogue files, can be used if and only if the Exchange Sets have been validated to contain the claimed datasets (this will normally have been done when the Exchange Set is added to the system).
+Only datasets actually installed on the system must be included in the graphical index.
+Discovery metadata from Exchange Catalogue files in Exchange Sets, or compilations derived from such Exchange Catalogue files, may be used if and only if the Exchange Sets have been verified to contain the claimed datasets (this will normally have been done when the Exchange Set is added to the system).

 Listings in any general catalogue listing of datasets, for example S-128 (Catalogue of Nautical Products) information, must be used only for folio purposes.

+[Coverage Standardisation of GML – here?
+Ref: TSM paper]

 Graphical indexes of other S-100 products